d3lta0ne/pwn.college/linux-luminarium/path/hijacking-commands.md

 ### Notes

 It is important to ensure that your home directory is at the start of the `$PATH` or else the actual rm binary will be selected and the flag will be removed.
+Setting the path to `PATH="$PATH:$HOME"` will not work.
 We use `$HOME:$PATH` as `~:$PATH` might not alwasy be interpreted correctly in all shells.

 ## Solution